 2. “Large Contests,” with Wojciech Olszewski.

 We consider contests with many, possibly heterogeneous, players and prizes that include many existing contest models as special cases.
 We show that the equilibria of such contests are approximated by an appropriately defined set of incentive-compatible individually-rational single-agent mechanisms.
 This approach makes it possible to approximate the equilibria of contests whose exact equilibrium characterization is complicated, as well as the equilibria of contests for which there is no existing equilibrium characterization.
-This facilitates contest design, welfare analysis, and comparative statics.

 3. “Contracts with Framing,” with Yuval Salant.